-Turn OFF power to the furnace before installing any accessories.
-Follow the humidifier or air cleaner manufacturers' instructions for locating, mounting, grounding, and controlling these accessories.
-Accessory wiring connections are to be made through the 1/4" quick connect terminals provided on the furnace integrated control module.
-The humidifier and electronic air cleaner hot terminals are identified as HUM H and EAC H. The humidifier and electronic air cleaner neutral terminals are identified as NEUTRAL.
-All field wiring must conform to applicable codes.
-Connections should be made as shown.
+- Turn OFF power to the furnace before installing any accessories. - Follow the air cleaner manufacturers' instructions for locating, mounting, grounding, and controlling accessories.
+Utilize 1/4" quick connect terminals to make accessory wiring connections to the furnace integrated control module. - Connect the hot terminal utilized for accessory operation to the EAC terminal and the neutral side of power to NEUTRAL bus on the integrated furnace control or the neutral connection in the furnace junction box. - All field wiring must conform to applicable codes.

-If it is necessary for the installer to supply additional line voltage wiring to the inside of the furnace, the wiring must conform to all local codes, and have a minimum temperature rating of 105°C. All line voltage wire splices must be made inside the furnace junction box.
+- If it is necessary for the installer to supply additional line voltage wiring to the inside of the furnace, the wiring must conform to all local codes, and have a minimum temperature rating of 105°C. - All line voltage wire splices must be made inside the furnace junction box.